Skip to content

 Fluoride is often used as an active ingredient in traditional and natural toothpaste to help prevent cavities and tooth decay.
 Tom’s of Maine uses sodium fluoride and sodium monofluorophosphate in some of our natural toothpastes with fluoride, and , and we also offer natural toothpaste without fluoride.

-Tom’s of Maine aluminum-free deodorant does not contain aluminum and does not clog pores.
-Check out this article if you’re interested in learning more about how our natural deodorant works.
+Tom’s of Maine aluminum-free deodorant does not contain aluminum and does not clog pores, giving you the natural protection you need.

 If you’re a parent, you know every child is different!
 That goes for knowing when kids should start wearing deodorant, too.
 Some kids may need odor protection sooner than others because of their lifestyle, diet, body chemistry and other factors.
 Tom’s of Maine makes safe deodorant for kids in various formulas and scents; best of all, they’re natural!
 Explore our range of products to find the best children’s deodorant for your child’s needs.